Ruin0x11/modding-opennefia-by-example/src/en/onepage.md

 The Emacs editor extension for the engine is *essential* to my current development process.
 I end up using the functionality it provides literally all the time for things like fixing import statements, sending snippets of code to the game, loading libraries into the game's REPL, and most importantly, hotloading in changes:

 It makes development so much easier for me that it's easy to take it for granted.
-I think it's a good idea to think about what would happen if you design tooling support specifically tailored for the project you're working on.
+I think it's a good idea to consider the benefits of designing developer tooling specifically tailored for the project you're working on.
 You can imagine the ways those tools could accelerate the development process by taking advantage of the things you know about how the system is designed.
 For example, there's a "killswitch" function included in the extension, `open-nefia-reset-draw-layers`, that pops off any faulty UI layers by sending a command to the engine via a JSON message.
-Because input polling can get stuck like this if you accidentally break something while poking around, it's a crucial thing to have on hand to prevent from having to restart the engine and needing to get all the way back to where you were.
+Because input polling can get stuck if you accidentally break something while poking around, it's a crucial thing to have on hand to prevent from having to restart the engine and needing to get all the way back to where you were.